 Learn to Let Go of the ADHD Shame

-It’s easy to feel shame with the ADHD diagnosis and all of the foibles we expereince pre-and-post diagnosis, especially when those fumbles affect or upset other people in our lives.
+It’s easy to feel shame with the ADHD problems and all of the foibles we experience.
+Especially when they upset other people in our lives.
 It can be hard to move on.

-▶▶▶ Even though I sometimes get “obsessed” with random things, I also hyperfocus on things that are really important like seeking justice for people.
+▶▶ Even though I can get “obsessed” with random things, I also hyperfocus on things that are really important like seeking justice.
 That hyperfocus (common to most of us) means that we don’t let it rest until we’ve made a way where there is no way.

 ▶▶▶ I can’t bear to see people suffering.
-Our deeper empathy and desire to please the people we care about adds up to being pretty generous human beings.
+The struggles we have can deepen our empathy.
+That with the desire to please the people we care about adds up to being pretty generous human beings.

-▶▶▶ I can be really persuasive with that empathy, passion, and humor rollin’ around.
+▶▶▶ I can be persuasive with that empathy, passion, and humor rollin’ around.

 If you’ve found that you related a lot to the first list but don’t see yourself in the second list, I’d like to propose a couple of theories as to why.

-We’re all different-▶Unique◀-and won’t relate to everything exactly the same way.
+We’re all different and won’t relate to everything exactly the same way.

-When we can let our selves really validate our strengths and appreciate them, it can help us in the fight to find humor in our foibles and not define ourselves by them.
+When we can let ourselves validate our strengths and appreciate them, it can help us in the fight to find humor in our foibles rather than define ourselves by them.

 You are so much more than the fumbles, the mistakes, and the embarrassing moments.
 Don’t let yourself get deceived into thinking they make up your identity.
 They don’t.